RocketMan/firefox-nimbus-theme/README.md

 This branch makes Firefox look more like epiphany/GNOME Web when running under the gtk3 nimbus theme that can be found elsewhere in this repo.
 It is based on Rafael Mardojai's Firefox Adwaita theme.
-See the master branch or the upstream repo for information on the original code.
+See the upstream branch or the upstream repo for information on the original code.

 It has been tested on Firefox 68.1.0esr under Solaris 11.3.